 In the end, Griffin spent about $18 for every one of the 3.1 million votes against the initiative.
 After initial optimism about its prospects, the measure came up hundreds of thousands of votes short and went down to defeat.

 Rarely does the public get a clear view of the payoff for wealthy Americans who put their money down to achieve a political outcome.
 But in this case, ProPublica’s trove of IRS data can provide crucial context for the ballot fight.
-For Griffin and many of his fellow ultrawealthy Illinoisans, spending even such a vast amount was well worth it when compared with what a tax hike might have cost them.
+For Griffin, founder of the hedge fund Citadel, and many of his fellow ultrawealthy Illinoisans, spending even such a vast amount was well worth it when compared with what a tax hike might have cost them.

 According to the data, Griffin averaged an annual income of $1.7 billion from 2013 to 2018.
 That was the fourth-highest in the country, behind only the likes of Bill Gates.